-Canada is known worldwide for its vast countryside, hospitable people, and maple syrup but we must also credit its singers.
-It has a surprisingly high amount of singers that you probably didn’t know were Canadian!
+Canada is known worldwide for its vast countryside, hospitable people, and maple syrup, but we must also credit its singers.
+There is a surprisingly high number of singers that you probably didn’t know were Canadian!

-These singers have stormed the charts time and time again, so it is about time we honor them by talking a little about the lives and careers of 13 of the greatest and most famous Canadian female singers.
+These singers have stormed the charts time and time again, so it is about time we honor them by talking a little about their lives and careers.

 1. Celine Dion

-After learning English, her albums exploded worldwide, with her albums Falling Into You and Let’s Talk About Love getting a diamond certification in the U.S.
+After learning English, her albums exploded worldwide, with her albums Falling Into You and Let’s Talk About Love getting a Diamond certification in the US.
+Her albums D’eux, S’il suffisait d’aimer, Sans attendre, and Encore un soir were all certified Diamond in France.

 2. Shania Twain